This obvious satire first appeared on The Political Garbage Chute.

 “I really liked John Smegel,” Trump said, “but he just kept going on and on about how precious this was or precious that was.
 I don’t know.
-He was kinda creeping me out, and I have Steve Bannon and Roger Ailes on my team.”
+He was kinda creeping me out.”

 “As an American,” Schumer said, “I’m really nervous and upset by the idea of our president having some omnipotent eye installed at his house to spy on us.
 But as a Democrat, I’m not sure I’ll have the spine or gumption to do literally even the smallest thing possible about it.
 So…”

 The Eye of Trump is slated for completion in the second quarter of 2017.